Projects

 Forest Management at Ludlow Reservoir

-In 2016, a gypsy moth infestation was discovered in the Ludlow Reservoir watershed forest, resulting in irreversible and eventually fatal damage to a large number of oak trees.
-In response, the Commission developed a comprehensive plan for forest management activities which were implemented in 2018 and ongoing into 2020.
-Forest management activities have included tree harvesting within the Ludlow Reservoir watershed forest.
+In 2016, a spongy (formerly known as "gypsy") moth infestation was discovered in the Ludlow Reservoir watershed forest, resulting in irreversible and eventually fatal damage to a large number of oak trees.
+In response, the Commission developed a comprehensive plan for forest management activities which were implemented in 2018 until 2020.
+Forest management activities included tree harvesting within the Ludlow Reservoir watershed forest.

 Watershed forest land at Ludlow Reservoir in the fall.